 Set inside Union Station, this coffee shop offers a variety of nearby activities.

 Patrons to Pigtrain Coffee Company have not one, but two lovely locations to sip their tasty beverages.
 In the renovated Great Hall at Union Station, you’ll find lounge seating, shuffleboard, and other local businesses.
 Outside in the Wynkoop Plaza lies a spacious patio, fountains, and on summer Saturday mornings, a bustling farmers market.

 With so much to do in and near Union Station, this neighborhood ranks as one of the best areas to stay in Denver.
 Start your morning at Pigtrain Coffee Co. and perhaps spend the entire day here, too.

-A staff and selection that are well above par
+A staff and selection that is well above par.

 When you walk into Hudson Hill, it may surprise you to see a “please wait to be seated” sign.
 Table service, at a coffee shop?
 Oh, yes — and you’re in for a treat.
 The staff here exceeds expectations, bringing your order to your table, refilling your water glass, and taking a moment to learn (and remember) your name.